-At the Mid Yorkshire Skin Clinic we use the original genuine brand of toxin ‘Botox®’ by Allergan.
-Botox® (Botulinum Toxin A) is a purified protein derived from the bacterium Clostridium Botulinum.
-The medicinal form is manufactured in a stringent and controlled environment and is used for medical purposes in very tiny, innocuous amounts.
+At the Mid Yorkshire Skin Clinic we use a neuromodulator called Botulinum Toxin A. The brands Botox and Azzalure are used.
+This a purified protein derived from the bacterium Clostridium Botulinum.
+The medicinal form is manufactured in a stringent and controlled environment and used for medical purposes in very tiny, innocuous amounts.

 How do wrinkle smoothing injections work?

-Botox® is a neurotoxin which blocks signals from the nerves to the muscles.
-Some fibres of the muscles are temporarily paralysed and unable to contract, consequently relaxing the muscle and softening the wrinkles.
-As the muscle is unable to contract as much it can prevent wrinkles from forming, improves wrinkles and prevents existing wrinkles becoming deeper lines/folds.
+Botulinum Toxin A is a neurotoxin which is injected into the muscles to prevent the release of acetylchloline at the neuromuscular juntion.
+This chemical (acetylcholine) is normally released and passes a chemical message to the muscle to allow it to contract.
+When this message is blocked the muscle fibres are temporarily paralysed and unable to contract, consequently relaxing the muscle and the skin.
+As the muscle is unable to contract as much it can prevent wrinkles from forming, improves static wrinkles and prevents existing wrinkles becoming deeper lines/folds.